 The Ural Rex might be one of the rarest recognized Rex breeds in the kitty world.
 These cats were named after the Ural mountains in Russia—designed by breeder Bjoern Jaenicke.
 The Ural has two coat lengths—short and medium—which are richly dense and tightly curled.

 The Ural Rex has slightly bulgy eyes, giving them an innocent, friendly look.
 Though this cat is muscular and agile, they’re light on their feet and elegantly built.
 While still developing, this cat breed is only recognized by the World Cat Federation.

 Little is known about the Ural Rex since the breed is still so scarce and relatively new.
 But they are said to be alert, active, and playful—fitting in well with families of all sizes.

 Their price range is still being determined since Rex cat breeders are still working diligently to multiply the number of the Ural Rex.

 9. Oregon Rex

-The Oregon Rex, as its name implies, came from the state of Oregon in 1955—but are no more.
+The Oregon Rex, as its name implies, came from the state of Oregon in 1955—but is no more.
 These cats had short, silky coats of tight curls and frills.
-Their heads have a wedge-shape with longer nasal bridges, making their facial shape attractive.
+Their heads have a wedge shape with longer nasal bridges, making their facial shape attractive.

 While there may be some Oregon Rex’s running around, these cats are technically extinct.
 Their breeding wasn’t desirable enough to continue the breed through cat associations.